bryanmcnett/bhh/README.md

 ---

 * As long as all semicircles contain at least one axis
 * Not exactly a dual polyhedron.
-What is it called when one convex polytope's planes are all the opposite from another's?
+What is it called when one convex polyhedron's planes are all the opposite from another's?
+If the polyhedron contains no opposing planes, that's the dual polyhedron.
+But if it contains opposing planes (like a box does) it's not.